Home Baby Formula

 Safety has improved in the infant formula industry, particularly following the recalls and shortages of 2022.

-Following the closing of the Michigan facility, the FDA implemented numerous changes to its inspection process and standards for infant formula facilities.
+Following the closure of the Michigan facility, the FDA implemented numerous changes to its inspection process and standards for infant formula facilities.

 A new process for notifying Congress about infant formula recalls was implemented.
 Particular emphasis was placed on preventing Cronobacter contamination and infection, with the FDA altering or implementing a number of policies to improve testing and detection.